tenaciousRas/ledwax-photon/README.md

 LEDWax is an IoT LED controller with support for PWM LEDs and WS28xx LED Strips.
 LEDWax Photon is implemented to run on Particle Photon devices.

 LEDWax for Particle Photon has been designed for use with a local cloud, which usually consists of 1+ Photons connected to an RPi running Particle Cloud Server, all connected to a home WiFi network (preferably behind a firewall).
+LEDWax is also designed to work with the Particle public cloud.

 This is the parent repository for all of the LEDWax for Particle Photon source code.
 This repository includes these components:
 1)  LEDWax-photon firmware.
 C++ firmware that provides a REST API on the Particle Photon IoT devices.
 2)  LEDWax-photon web-ui.
+A HapiJS website that provides two websites:
+2) 1)  A REST API (backend).
-An AngularJS web UI that provides a user-friendly way to control LEDWax-photon hardware.
+2) 2) An AngularJS Web UI (frontend) that provides a user-friendly way to control LEDWax hardware.
 3)  LEDWax-photon emulator.
-An emulator for testing the web Ui.
+An emulator for testing the REST API and Web UI.
 4)  Vagrant development environment for firmware and web UI development.

-The Vagrant box comes with a headless version of ubuntu and provisions particle-cli, dfu-util, and gcc-arm-embedded, nodeJS, and Ruby, amongst other packages.
-Particle-photon firmware can be built on this virtual host and pushed to a Particle Cloud Server.
+The Vagrant box comes with a GUI-version of Linux Mint 17.3 and provisions particle-cli, dfu-util, gcc-arm-embedded, nodeJS, npm, and Ruby, amongst other packages.

+You can do practically everything needed for LEDWax and Particle IoT development with this Vagrant VM.
+1)  Build LEDWax Photon firmware.
+Build any Particle-photon firmware.
+2)  Push LEDWax Photon firmware to a Particle Cloud Server.
+3)  Build/debug/maintain the LEDWax REST API.
+4)  Build/debug/maintain the LEDWax Web UI.
+5)  Test the REST API and Web UI with unit and end-to-end (e2e) tests.

 ## Features
 1)  Cloud-based IoT.